Stryker Corporation: History

-Controversies and lawsuits

-In 2007 and 2008, the company received three FDA warning letters citing issues in compliancy.
+In 2007 and 2008, the company received three FDA warning letters citing issues in compliance.
 The first of these, a seven-page correspondence, named various issues at an Irish manufacturing facility, such as untimely fix of failures and procedural noncompliance in the testing of failed or otherwise problem-prone devices.
 The second, sent November 2007, cited issues at the firm's Mahwah, New Jersey, facility, including poor fixation of hip implant components, in some instances requiring mitigation by revision surgeries; exceeded microbial level violations in the cleaning and final packaging areas of the sterile implants; and failure to institute measures in prevention of recurrence of these and other problems.
 The third warning letter, sent April 2008, cited issues at the firm's biotechnology facility in Hopkinton, Massachusetts related to quality and noncompliance including falsification of documents relevant to the selling of products to hospitals which are to be sold under a limited, government-mandated basis.
 Stryker maintains that employees involved in the falsification of documents have since been terminated.

 In August 2010, the company paid $1.35 million to settle claims that it marketed items without regulatory approval and misled health care providers about the use of its products.

 Stryker initiated a product recall on several models of medical vacuums sold under the Neptune Waste Management System brand in June and September 2012.
 The devices, some of which had not been cleared by the Food and Drug Administration, caused a fatal accident when the vacuum was mistakenly used to suction a passive drainage tube.